 Flowing off the slopes of Mount Rainier, the White River forms the boundary between King and Pierce County, and flows into the Puyallup River near Sumner.
 The White River and its tributaries are spawning grounds for endangered Chinook Salmon, as well as Pink, Chum, and Coho Salmon, and Rainbow, Steelhead and Cutthroat Trout.

-The King Conservation District is partnering with other agencies to assist landowners in the watershed to respond to a wide range of issues, including about flooding, drainage, salmon recovery, invasive weeds, soil health, and degraded water quality.
-Below is an outline of our current programs.
+King Conservation District partners with other agencies to assist landowners in the watershed to respond to a wide range of issues, including about flooding, drainage, salmon recovery, invasive weeds, soil health, and degraded water quality.

-KCD and the Washington Department of Ecology (Ecology) are collaborating on outreach to landowners in the White River watershed to address water quality concerns.
+KCD and Washington Department of Ecology (Ecology) collaborate on outreach to landowners in the White River watershed to address water quality concerns.
 Ecology prioritized streams with the biggest water quality problems for further investigation, and this is the start of an effort to implement water cleanup plans for the watershed.

 Ecology staff will be working with landowners near Boise, Pussyfoot, and Second creeks to identify and remediate fecal coliform, temperature and nutrient water quality pollution sources.
 Ecology staff will soon be conducting field surveys in these watersheds and will meet with landowners to discuss agricultural and water quality Best Management Practices.
 Ecology and KCD staff will help landowners meet both water quality protection and production and livestock management goals, while honoring landowners’ privacy throughout the process.

-If you have questions about this water cleanup effort or would like assistance with improving water quality on your property, contact Marc LaCasse, Ecology Nonpoint Inspector, at 360-407 6554, email@example.com, or Liz Clark, KCD Resource Planner, at 425-282-1901, firstname.lastname@example.org.
+If you have questions about this water cleanup effort or would like assistance with improving water quality on your property, contact Anne Baxter, Nonpoint Pollution Water Quality Specialist, at firstname.lastname@example.org or 360-742-9704, or Carrie King, KCD Farm Services Program Manager, at email@example.com or 425-773-1964.

 More information about water cleanup plans can be found at Ecology’s website: